SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 1. Edit your `<name-of-codelab>.md` file in your text editor of choice
 1. When ready, run the export script as follows `./export.sh`

-Negative
+> aside negative
-: If you're using Windows make sure to set your text editor to use UNIX line endings!
+> If you're using Windows make sure to set your text editor to use UNIX line endings!

-Positive
+> aside positive
-: Exporting your codelab will create the html static files under the `codelabs/<name-of-codelab>` directory
+> Exporting your codelab will create the html static files under the `codelabs/<name-of-codelab>` directory

 🚀 Go ahead to the **Step 8** and add your codelabs on the main repo